 For more information and to meet the ACPIR team, please visit our contact page for details

 Contact key ACPIR members directly by visiting their profile on the contact page.

 For all enquiries, including membership details, email ACPIR@usc.edu.au

-The ACPIR provides supervision and exciting opportunities for postgraduate research students and undergraduate students, including ACPIR's new Summer Research Scholarship - find out more about studying with us.
+ACPIR provides supervision and exciting research opportunities for postgraduate and undergraduate students, including the Summer Research Scholarship - find out more about studying with us.